-This income is generated typically through sponsors, affiliate marketing, or selling their products.
-They earn the same way a social media influencer or an Instagram model earns, but as a meme page.
+This income is typically generated through sponsors, affiliate marketing, or selling their products.
+They earn the same way a social media influencer or an Instagram model earns, but as a meme page rather than a celebrity.

 All of this requires having a popular account with a pretty substantial follower base.
-This takes time to grow, but once established, you get paid more for each of the forms of revenue.
+This takes time to grow, but once established, you get paid more for each form of revenue.

 To grow the fastest, meme pages typically stick to one type or topic of niche.
 This attracts people who are all like-minded and have the same general interests.

-You can also network with other similar account types to try and get your name out there and maybe gain some of their followers as well.
+You can also network with similar account types to try and get your name out there and maybe gain some of their followers.

 The last tip for growth on these pages is being consistent.

-Meme pages typically post 2-3 times per day and utilize their analytics to see what is the best time to post.
+Meme pages typically post 2-3 times daily and utilize their analytics to see the best time to post.

 Posting frequently is usually required because algorithms don’t show every post to every person’s news feed.
 They’re generally customized to what individuals interact the most with.

-The jokes, or memes, are based on real-life experience or current trends going around the internet.
+The jokes, or memes, are based on real-life experiences or current trends going on around the internet.

 These memes are often made with free online software or websites.
 These are the most common website used for finding memes and meme creation:

-- GIPHY: This is basically the way you can search for GIFs.
-It’s literally nicknamed the “Google for GIFs!”
-It’s a free location where you can get GIFs to put on your blog or social media pages.
+- GIPHY: This is the way you can search for GIFs.
+It’s nicknamed the “Google for GIFs!”
+It’s a free location to get GIFs to put on your blog or social media pages.

 - Imgur: This is your meme page for your super-specific niches.
-It has a tool that helps you narrow down exactly what you’re searching for.
+Its tool helps you narrow down exactly what you’re searching for.
 (Imgur can also be used to store your files, but if you’re looking to use it for that, I recommend an Imgur alternative instead).

 - Tumblr: Tumblr is a rabbit hole of funny memes and stories.

-- IMGflip: Make your own GIF with this tool!
+- IMGflip: Make your GIF with this tool.
 All you do is upload a photo, type in your text, and download it.

 - Gfycat: This site allows you to use GIFs, memes, and short videos.
-Upload your own video to create your own GIF to use on your page.
+Upload your video to create your GIF to use on your page.

-- Free GIF Maker: On Free GIF Maker, you can turn any type of video into a GIF.
-Whether you want a scene from a YouTube video or a Movie to a video of your kid dancing, just put it into this website and you have a GIF.
-You can also use the “reverse GIF” feature, so you can take your GIF and play it backward.
+- Free GIF Maker: You can turn any video into a GIF on Free GIF Maker.
+Whether you want a scene from a YouTube video or a Movie, to a video of your kid dancing, just put it into this website, and you have a GIF.
+You can also use the “reverse GIF” feature to take your GIF and play it backward.